Introduction

 G-code has a command for this called Filament Change with the code M600.
 The SE and most other printers support this command.
 You either set it by editing the generated G-code (traditional but not recommended), or in the slicer Preview select the layer where the new color should be applied by scrolling down in the layer stack and right-clicking on the scroll bar.
 After that it differs between slicers, so read the specific documentation for this.
 This can be repeated several times for other layers.

-• After this you click the knob on the display to tell the printer to continue printing a new layer with the new filament.
+- After this you click the knob on the display or the dialog in OctoPrint to tell the printer to continue printing a new layer with the new filament.

 Printer Settings

 To avoid too much shaking I’ve lowered the max speed and acceleration settings in the printer.
-These can also be set in the slicer, but this guarantees that whatever slicer I use there will be a set roof.
+Note that these are overridden by the printer settings.

 This is based on “Fine tune your Ender 3 V3 SE – eliminate stringing!”, with some changes.
 The default settings in firmware version 1.0.6 are in parentheses.